- April 22, 2020

 In Facade players are invited to the apartment of Grace and Trip: a married couple who met courtesy of the player character back in college.
 However, things aren’t going so well in their relationship and your coming round for drinks that evening is the make-or-break moment for their marriage.
-You are unwittingly dragged into passive-aggressive psychological head games as the couple lash out at one another about their hobbies, their career choices, their families, their sex life and much more.
+You are unwittingly dragged into passive-aggressive psychological head games as the couple lash out at one another about their hobbies using free money making apps, their career choices, their families, their sex life and much more.

 Players interact with the couple by wandering through their apartment and interacting with objects and furniture around the house, or by chatting with them directly.
 What makes Facade stand out from so many other games is that you are talk to Grace and Trip by typing into the keyboard and the characters interpret your inputs and respond accordingly.
 They react with elation, surprise, laughter, disgust or even anger as you challenge their points of view, compliment them on their decisions, ask them about issues they don’t want to discuss or just outright insult them.